Ciphey/enCiphey/README.md

 # enCipher
 Literally does the opposite of Ciphey.
-Encrypts text with a random (crackable) encryption.
+Encrypts text with a random (crackable) encryption, hash or encoding.